zeeshanejaz/SmartHomeSimulator/README.md

 A CD player is simple media player with a few built in tracks.
 When powered on, it can forward, reverse seek a track, or goto next or previous track.
 Currnet track can be paused or resumed as well.
 The text status of the CD player returns the current track being played.

-## SmartHome SDK
+## Smart Home SDK

-SmartHome SDK is written in C++ and is provided to students as pre-compiled libraries for 32-bit, 64-bit Linux and Windows.
+Smart Home SDK is written in C++ and is provided to students as pre-compiled libraries for 32-bit, 64-bit Linux and Windows.
 The source code for the SDK is available on a separate GitHub repo.
 To fulfill the objective of this project, I have made is very simple for the student to consume the SDKs and interface with the simulator e.g., the following code connects with the simualtor and powers on a bulb.

 ```c++
 #include <iostream>